jsh/git-scratch/README.md

         $ git scratch; cd $_

     -b
         branched.
-Make master and davidian branches
+Make master and davidian branches, each with unique files

     -B
         branched.
-Make master and davidian branches, each with a unique commit
+Make master and davidian branches with conflicting commits

     -f
         set author and committer time to the epoch